The 10 Best Private Streaming Platforms and Apps in 2025

 The second type is referrer restrictions.
 A referrer describes the website a visitor visited before accessing your video content.

 Thus, a referrer restriction allows you only to allow users who came from pages on your domain (for example, https://www.dacast.com/*).
-The asterisk (*) symbol indicates that any page on your site is acceptable for users.
+The asterisk (*) symbol indicates that any page on your site is acceptable to users.

 This restriction effectively prevents users from illegally embedding your stream on another site.
 Even if the embed does work, the video won’t play.
 That helps to combat piracy.